Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] The contents are moved to Deleted Items, and then the empty folder is moved to Deleted Items.
 - [x] The folder and its contents are moved to Deleted Items at the same time.

 #### Q76.
-You are organizing your Outlookfolders.
+You are organizing your Outlook folders.
 For all emails that are sent directly to you, they should appear in your inbox.
 For all emails on which you are cc'd, they should be automatically hidden for later review.
 What is the best way to accomplish these goals?

-- [x] Create a Ccd folder, and then create a rule to move all messages where you are on the cc line to that folder.
+- [x] Create a Cc'd folder, and then create a rule to move all messages where you are on the cc line to that folder.
 - [ ] Create a rule to move all messages where you are in the Cc line to the Deleted items folder.
 - [ ] Turn on Focused Inbox.
 - [ ] Create a rule to apply conditional formatting to all messages where you are in the Cc line.